-PROJECT:
+PROJ ECT: ARCHITECT'S PROJECT NO

+To: Date:

+From .

-or hereby requests acceptance of the following produvisions of section 01605 of the Specifications:
+actor hereby requests acceptance of the following produprovisions of section 01605 of the Specifications: act or system as substitution in accordance

 1. SPECIFIED PRODUCT OR SYSTEM:

 Substitution request for:

 Specification Section No.: Article:

 2. SUPPORTING DATA:

-Product data adequate for evaluation f attached (description of product, refer specifications, drawings, photograph).
-Sample is attached. ence standard, performance and test data,
+Product data adequate for evaluation f attached (description of product, refer specifications, drawings, photograph) ence standard, performance and test data,

+Sample is attached.

 Sample will be sent upon request.

 3. QUALITY COMPARISON:

 SPECIFIED PRODUCT SUBSTITUTION

 Name, brand

 Manufacturer

 Model No.

 Vendor

 Warranty

 Significant Variations